gaut3/timeflow/README.md

 ## Configuration Examples for Different Work Scenarios

 These examples show how to configure the plugin settings for common work situations.
-All values are set in Settings → TimeFlow.
+All values are set in Settings → timeflow.

 ### Standard Norwegian Worker
 ```